NimaKb/esgenoopetitj-tabusintac-wildfire-risk/README.md

 1. [A simple metric of landscape fire exposure](https://doi.org/10.1007/s10980-020-01173-8)
 2. [Assessing directional vulnerability to wildfire](https://doi.org/10.1007/s11069-023-05885-3)
-3. [Optimizing fuel treatments for community wildfire mitigation planning](https://doi.org/10.1016/j.jenvman.2024.122325)
+3. [Optimizing fuel treatments for community wildfire mitigation planning](https://doi.org/10.1016/j.jenvman.2024.122325) If you have any questions regarding the steps taken to generate the outcomes, please contact the author of this repository with email as nkarimi@forsite.ca
 ---

 ## 1. Fire Exposure Analysis